HenryJamesGreen/Bootstrap-Portfolio/README.md

 Wesbite link: https://henryjamesgreen.github.io/Bootstrap-Portfolio/

 The website can be used to acces information about me, my skills, my work, contact information and to view my external resume.
+PLEASE NOTE: Includes small use of media queries, in order to display modal element more conveniently for mobile and desktop users.

 ## Credits